terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_cluster_management.html.markdown

 | v1.22.17+vmware.1-tkg.1-df08b304658a6cf17f5e74dc0ab7543c | v1.22.17---vmware.1-tkg.1 | v2.1.1     |

 The final two variables are optional, `CONTROL_PLANE_IP` and `VIRTUAL_IP_SUBNET`.
-If one decided to add the Control Plane IP and the Virtual IP Subnet to the `kind: VCDCluster` block in the CAPVCLOUD YAML that was explained above, then these will be mandatory and must be set with a valid IP and CIDR respectively.
+If one decided to add the Control Plane IP and the Virtual IP Subnet to the `kind: VCLOUDCluster` block in the CAPVCLOUD YAML that was explained above, then these will be mandatory and must be set with a valid IP and CIDR respectively.

 In [the TKGm cluster creation example][cluster], the built-in Terraform function `templatefile` is used to substitute every placeholder